-SIR completed renovations of two Jack Astor's locations during Q1 2019.
-Subsequent to Q1 2019, SIR completed a renovation at one additional Jack Astor's location.
-This brings the total number of Jack Astor's renovations to 19 since the commencement of the renovation program at the end of calendar 2015.
+SIR completed renovations of two Jack Astor's locations during Q1 2019, and another two Jack Astor's locations in Q2 2019.
+Subsequent to Q2 2019, SIR completed a renovation at one additional Jack Astor's location.
+This brings the total number of Jack Astor's renovations to 21 since the commencement of the renovation program at the end of calendar 2015.
 SIR is pleased with the performance of the renovated Jack Astor's locations and intends to implement similar renovations at the other Jack Astor's locations as part of its ongoing focus on further strengthening its flagship brand and driving same store sales growth.
+Effective February 4, 2019, SIR permanently closed the Jack Astor's restaurant in the St. Lawrence Market area of downtown Toronto.
+SIR is evaluating the future use of this site.